kdaily/aws-cli/proposals/pr-contrib-guide.md

 be until the PR is merged.

 When a pull request review is made, the maintainers will review it and make a decision if it can be included or more work is needed.
+For a pull request to be complete, it needs:

+1. Have an open issue detailing an implementation agreed upon by the maintainers.
+1. Implement the change in the way described in the issue.
+1. Pass all validation checks, including tests and linting.
+1. Have an approved review from a maintainer.

 Once a pull request is complete with to the satisfaction of the maintainers, it can be merged and acknowledged as contribution from the community.

+We do not want to discourage users to contribute or make proposed changes, but we need to acknowledge that the maintainers still have limited bandwidth to give feedback on implementation or design and review pull requests.
+If an issue has not been explicitly marked as being available for contribution, it should not be expected that a pull request will get a review.
+We should clearly indicate which user contributions the maintainers are actively engaged on.

 If a pull request becomes stale because the contributor is no longer actively engaged or working on it for more than 30 days, it should be reviewed to see if it is suitable for the maintainers to finish the work or marked as stale and documented for another user to continue working on it.

+![Figure A: Flowchart of contribution guide review process.](contrib-guide-high-level.png "Figure A: Flowchart of contribution guide review process.")

+**Figure A: Flowchart of contribution guide review process.**

 ## Rationale/FAQ